Xiaomi 11T Pro review: 120W fast charging isn't enough to save this phone

 Xiaomi 11T Pro Software

-The Xiaomi 11T Pro ran MIUI 12.5.3 based on Android 11 out of the box, and it got an update to MIUI 12.5.4 with stability and bug fixes during my testing window.
+The Xiaomi 11T Pro ran MIUI 12.5.3 based on Android 11 out of the box, and it got an update to MIUI 12.5.4 with stability and bug fixes.
 In general, I like the direction Xiaomi has taken with MIUI 12.5; the under-the-hood optimizations have made the interface feel more fluid, Xiaomi fixed long-standing bugs around push notifications, and the ability to uninstall all but seven system apps is a bold step forward.

 With three guaranteed updates, the 11T Pro will make the switch to Android 14 once that becomes available.